MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 ## Limitations for Feature updates for Windows 10 and later policy

-- When you deploy *Feature updates for Windows 10 and later* policy to a device that also receives a *Windows 10 update ring* policy, review the update ring for the following configurations:
+- When you deploy *Feature updates for Windows 10 and later* policy to a device that also receives a *Update rings for Windows 10 or later* policy, review the update ring for the following configurations:
   - The **Feature update deferral period (days)** must be set to **0**.
   - Feature updates for the update ring must be *running*.
 They must not be paused.